Category Archives: Queen Victoria’s Household

 © Unofficial Royalty 2018

-Sir John Conroy, 1st Baronet was Equerry to Queen Victoria’s father The Duke of Kent from 1817 – 1820, and Comptroller and Private Secretary to Queen Victoria’s mother The Duchess of Kent from 1820 – 1839.
+Sir John Conroy, 1st Baronet of Llanbrynmair was Equerry to Queen Victoria’s father The Duke of Kent from 1817 – 1820, and Comptroller and Private Secretary to Queen Victoria’s mother The Duchess of Kent from 1820 – 1839.

 John Ponsonby Conroy was born on October 21, 1786, in Maes-y-Castell, Caerhun, Caernarvonshire, Wales, one of six children of John Ponsonby Conroy, a barrister, and Margaret Wilson.
 Both of Conroy’s parents came from Ireland.
 Conroy was privately educated by tutors.